oVirt/ovirt-site/source/feature/sr-iov.html.md

 #### High Level Feature Description

 In order to connect a vNic directly to a VF of SR-IOV enabled nic the vNic's profile should be marked as a "passthrough" one.
 The properties that should be configured on the VF are taken from the vNic's profile/network (vlan tag, mtu, custom properties).
-Each SR-IOV enabled host-nic should have VF configuration which will define its allowed networks.
-When starting the VM, the vNic will be directly connected to one of the free VFs of a host's SR-IOV enabled nic (the host-nic should contain the vNic's network in its allowed networks list).
+Each SR-IOV enabled host-nic should have a definition of a set of networks that it is allowed to service.
+When starting the VM, its vNic will be directly connected to one of the free VFs on the host.
+But not all PFs are equivalent: the vNic is to be connected via a host-nic that has the vNic's network as one of its allowed networks.

 <b> Note: this feature is about exposing a virtualized (or VirtIO) vNic to the guest, and not about exposing the PCI device to it.
 This restriction is necessary for migration to be supported.</b>